eedalong/dl_demosaic/README.md

 * spatial/cross-channel correlation
 * before or after 1x1 conv
 * is relu needed between depthwise and pointwise ?
-  * xception uses relu between those
+  * xception uses relu between them.
   * depthwise seperable conv doesn't use relu

 ## use dropout in convnet